-If you're thinking of traveling to Budapest in May, you'll find this city hugging the banks of the storied Danube a welcoming place with pleasant weather and still relatively free of the crowds of tourists that summer brings.
-Plus it is better to enjoy Budapest's famous mineral baths, or thermal pools, when the weather is a bit cooler since they can be as warm as 100 degrees Fahrenheit -- not too appealing in high summer.
+When traveling to Budapest in May, you'll find this historic city hugging the banks of the storied Danube a welcoming place with pleasant weather and still relatively free of the crowds of tourists that summer brings.
+While it may rain when you are there, it won't keep you from getting out and about enjoying the sights.

-May Weather in Budapest
+Budapest Weather in May

 What to Pack

+The high possibility of rain during May in Budapest is the main thing to consider when you're packing.
 A short-length trench coat, preferably with a hood, is a must-have.
 A longer one also works, but it takes up twice the room in your bag.
-Or take along a rain poncho.
-Take an umbrella for everyone traveling; with this amount of rain likely while walking around the city you don't want to be sharing.
-The trench can double as a lightweight jacket on cooler days and at night.
+Or take along a rain poncho and an umbrella for everyone traveling; with the amount of rain likely while walking around the city you don't want to be sharing.
+The trench coat can double as a lightweight jacket on cooler days and at night.

 Otherwise, take jeans, long-sleeved tops or shirts, lightweight pullover sweaters and a cardigan or two or a lightweight jacket or blazer.
 The point is to be able to layer clothing as needed depending on the temperature.
 It's still pretty cool during the day, so take closed shoes that are supportive enough for walking and a nicer pair of flats for an evening, if desired.

-May Holidays and Events
+May Events in Budapest

 By May, spring in Budapest is in full swing and many people are looking for an excuse to enjoy the warmer weather.
 From outdoor food and drink events to festivals that celebrate Hungarian culture and history, there is plenty to do.

 - May Day, on May 1, is a national holiday in Hungary.
 This day celebrates spring with concerts and other outdoor events in the major parks.
 Expect most businesses to be closed in honor of the holiday.
 While businesses will be closed, museums and baths in Budapest will be open.